 To connect to a remote desktop or application, you must provide the name of a server and supply credentials for your user account.

-Configure the certificate checking mode for the SSL certificate presented by Connection Server.
-See Setting the Certificate Checking Mode for Horizon Client.
+- Configure the certificate checking mode for the SSL certificate presented by the server.
+See Setting the Certificate Checking Mode in Horizon Client.

 - If a VPN connection is required, turn on the VPN.

-- On your Chrome OS device, tap the Chrome App Launcher icon in the taskbar and tap the Horizon Client for Chrome OS app.
+- On the Chrome OS device, tap the Chrome App Launcher icon in the taskbar and tap the Horizon Client for Chrome OS app.

 The Horizon Client window opens.